SteeltoeOSS/Steeltoe/src/SteelToe.Discovery.Client/README.md

-# SteelToe Discovery Client
+# Steeltoe Discovery Client

-This project contains the SteelToe Discovery Client.
+This project contains the Steeltoe Discovery Client.
 This client provides a generalized interface to service registries.

 Currently the client only supports [Spring Cloud Eureka Server](http://projects.spring.io/spring-cloud/docs/1.0.3/spring-cloud.html#spring-cloud-eureka-server), but in the not to distant future will support Consul as well.

 ## Provider Package Name and Feeds

-`SteelToe.Discovery.Client`
+`Steeltoe.Discovery.Client`

 [Development feed (Less Stable)](https://www.myget.org/gallery/steeltoedev) - https://www.myget.org/gallery/steeltoedev